Algebraic approximations of fibrations in abelian varieties over a curve: Introduction

-Our original motivation of this work comes from the long-standing Kodaira problem in dimension 3.
-We will apply Corollary~\ref{cor-AbFibDefprec} while we prove the existence of algebraic approximations for compact Kähler threefolds in~\cite{HYLkod3}.
-Roughly speaking, as a consequence of the Minimal Model Program for compact Kähler threefolds, a compact Kähler threefold $X$ of Kodaira dimension 1 is bimeromorphic to a finite quotient of a fibration $X' \to B$ over a curve, whose general fiber $F$ is either a K3 surface or a 2-torus.
-We may assume that $X$ is non-algebraic and in this case, either $X' \to B$ is an isotrivial fibration or $F$ is an abelian surface.
-In the case where $F$ is an abelian surface, the existence of algebraic approximations of $X$ will be covered by Corollary~\ref{cor-AbFibDefprec}.
+Our original motivation of this work comes from the long-standing Kodaira problem in dimension 3 which we will study in~\cite{HYLkod3}.
+Roughly speaking, given a non-uniruled compact K\"ahler threefold $X$ of algebraic dimension $a(X) = 1$, the algebraic reduction of $X$ is bimeromorphic to a fibration $f: X' \to B$ such that either $f$ is isotrivial or a general fiber of $f$ is an abelian surface~\cite{FujikiStruC}.
+In the latter case, the existence of algebraic approximations of $X$ will be a consequence of Corollary~\ref{cor-AbFibDef}.
+The reader is referred to~\cite{HYLkod3} for the detail.

-In order to explain the basic idea of the proof of Theorem~\ref{thm-AbFibDefprec} without dealing with technical difficulties, following~\cite{ClaudonToridefequiv} we will first recall in Section~\ref{sec-fiblisse} the construction of the tautological family $\Pi$ associated to a smooth torus fibration $f$, together with a sketch of proof of the fact that $\Pi$ is an algebraic approximation under the assumption that the base and the fibers of $f$ are projective~\cite[Theorem 1.2]{ClaudonToridefequiv}.
-We will then construct in Section~\ref{sec-genjac} the tautological families associated to fibrations as in Theorem~\ref{thm-AbFibDefprec}, and prove Theorem~\ref{thm-AbFibDefprec} and Corollary~\ref{cor-AbFibDef} in Section~\ref{ssec-appalgtau}.
+In order to explain the basic idea of the proof of Theorem~\ref{thm-AbFibDefprec} without dealing with technical difficulties, we will first recall (following~\cite{ClaudonToridefequiv}) in Section~\ref{sec-fiblisse} the construction of the tautological family $\Pi$ associated to a smooth torus fibration $f$, together with a sketch of proof of the fact that $\Pi$ is an algebraic approximation under the assumption that the base and the fibers of $f$ are projective~\cite[Theorem 1.2]{ClaudonToridefequiv}.
+We will then construct in Section~\ref{sec-genjac} the tautological families associated to fibrations as in Theorem~\ref{thm-AbFibDefprec}, and prove Theorem~\ref{thm-AbFibDefprec} and Corollary~\ref{cor-AbFibDef} in Section~\ref{sec-appalgtau}.